 Her opera roles include Euridice Euridice (Peri) at the Théâtre du Châtelet, Paris, Oscar Un ballo in maschera in Reims, Sophie Der Rosenkavalier in Paris, Norina Don Pasquale at Verona and L ‘Enfant et les sortilèges with producer Daniele Abbado in Ancona and Bari.

-Recognised as a refined interpreter of Lieder, Lorna Windsor frequently appears in romantic and contemporary chamber music, (in works by Berio (Sequenza, Folksongs, Circles), Cage, Feldman, Castiglioni, Hindemith, Crumb, Schoenberg (Pierrot Lunaire at the ROH Covent Garden, Streichquartett II), Denissov, Ives, Boulez, Messiaen, Kurtág (Kafka Fragments), Togni, Dallapiccola, Feldmann…)in leading international festivals, and is sought by numerous compositors of today who have dedicated their works to her, for her vocal qualities and interpretation.
-She collaborates with numerous soloists and prestigious internazionali ensembles and individual artists, suc as Duccio Ceccanti, Bruno Canino, the Quartetto di Cremona, Alfonso Alberti, Mario Brunello, the Trio Magritte, etc, and often appears in duo with Antonio Ballista, both in traditional lieder repertoire and in the shows written specifically for them, where music, words and the theatre cross paths.
+Recognised as a refined interpreter of Lieder, Lorna Windsor frequently appears in romantic and contemporary chamber music, (in works by Berio (Sequenza, Folksongs, Circles), Cage, Feldman, Castiglioni, Hindemith, Crumb, Schoenberg (Pierrot Lunaire at the ROH Covent Garden, Streichquartett II), Denissov, Ives, Boulez, Messiaen, Kurtág (Kafka Fragments), Togni, Dallapiccola, Feldmann…) in leading international festivals, and is sought by numerous compositors of today who have dedicated their works to her, for her vocal qualities and interpretation.
+She collaborates with numerous soloists and prestigious internazionali ensembles and individual artists, such as Duccio Ceccanti, Bruno Canino, David Abramovitz, the Quartetto di Cremona, Alfonso Alberti, Mario Brunello, the Trio Magritte, etc, and often appears in duo with Antonio Ballista, both in traditional lieder repertoire and in the shows written specifically for them, where music, words and the theatre cross paths.